Nini-gal/ParcelCollectorManagement-1/README.md

 - **User.java**: Base class with shared fields (name, id, email, phone) used by both Admin and Student.

 - **Admin.java**: Extends User.
-Holds admin role/password and admin-only actions like registering parcels and other admins.
+Holds admin role/password and admin-only actions like registering parcels.

 - **Student.java**: Extends User.
 Holds the student's linked Parcel, matric number, and OTP logic for claiming a package.